sbarthol/scoogle/README.md

 Run the `WebCrawler.scala` file with the following command line arguments.

-- `--databaseDirectory` The directory in which to put the database files.
-Defaults to *./target*.
+- `--zooKeeperAddress` The address of the ZooKeeper Quorum server.
+Defaults to `localhost`.
+- `--zooKeeperPort` The port of the ZooKeeper Quorum server.
+Defaults `2181`.
 - `--maxConcurrentSockets` The maximum number of TCP sockets that the program will open simultaneously.
 Sometimes if this number is too large, the requests will time out.
 The default is 30.
 - `--sourceFilepath` The filepath of the source file containing the source links.